MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 - <strong>Run Windows-based or Linux-based containers on Windows 10</strong> for development and testing using [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows), which makes use of containers functionality built-in to Windows.
 Later, you can deploy to Windows Server, which also natively supports running containers.
 - <strong>Develop, test, publish, and deploy Windows-based containers</strong> using the [powerful container support in Visual Studio](https://docs.microsoft.com/visualstudio/containers/overview), which includes support for Docker, Docker Compose, Kubernetes, Helm, and other useful technologies; or with [Visual Studio Code](https://code.visualstudio.com/docs/azure/docker), which supports most of the same technologies.
-- <strong>Publish your apps as container images</strong> to the public DockerHub for others to use, or to the private [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) for your org's own development and deployment, pushing and pulling directly from within VisualStudio and VisualStudio Code.
+- <strong>Publish your apps as container images</strong> to the public DockerHub for others to use, or to a private [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) for your org's own development and deployment, pushing and pulling directly from within VisualStudio and VisualStudio Code.
 - <strong>Deploy containers at scale on Azure</strong> or other clouds:

   - Pull your app (container image) from a container registry, such as the Azure Container Registry, and then deploy and manage it at scale using an orchestrator such as [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/intro-kubernetes) (in preview for Windows-based apps) or [Azure Service Fabric](https://docs.microsoft.com/azure/service-fabric/).
-  - Azure Kubernetes Service deploys containers to Azure virtual machines, which act as the Kubernetes cluster nodes.
+  - Azure Kubernetes Service deploys containers to Azure virtual machines and manages them at scale, whether that's dozens of containers, hundreds, or even thousands.
   - The Azure virtual machines run either a customized Windows Server 2019 image (if you're deploying a Windows-based app), or a customized Ubuntu Linux image (if you're deploying a Linux-based app).
 - <strong>Deploy containers on-premises</strong> by using [Azure Stack with the AKS Engine](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-overview) (in preview).
 You can also set up Kubernetes yourself on Windows Server--for more, see [Kubernetes on Windows](../kubernetes/getting-started-kubernetes-windows.md).